WebOrigami/docs/src/content/concepts/tutorial.md

 <span class="tutorialStep"></span> Open the
 <a href="/demos/aboutUs/" target="_blank">sample About Us site</a>
 and click on a few pages to get a feel for it.
+(This would typically be part of a larger site, but for illustration purposes we'll consider it a site on its own.)

-If you're the kind of person who can write spreadsheet formulas, you can use Origami to build that site.
+If you're the kind of person who can write spreadsheet formulas, you can use the Origami language to build that site.

 ## Start

 <span class="tutorialStep"></span> Open the
 <a href="https://glitch.com/edit/#!/origami-framework-intro" target="_blank">tutorial project on Glitch</a>, a free web-based code editor.

+You can use any web tool with Origami; Glitch is used here because it's free and has no setup.

-<span class="tutorialStep"></span> Click the **Remix** button (or Remix to Edit) to create your own copy of the project to work on.
+<span class="tutorialStep"></span> Click the **Remix** button (or Remix to Edit, either works) to create your own copy of the project.

 You'll see a list of files on the left and the currently-open file (the project's ReadMe) in the center.